hexalang/Hexa/docs/reference.md

 var three = 3 // NOTE `var` i.e. can be any actual value at the moment of pattern matching

 let result = switch value { // NOTE no `()`
-    case _: // NOTE always checked last no matter where it is placed "Other"
+	// Order of wildcard pattern does not matter and always acts as fallback case _: // NOTE always checked last no matter where it is placed "Other"
     case 1 if value >= 1: // NOTE `if` is a runtime check, its executed when pattern is matched but if evaluates to `false` then next case is checked